ittekiou/EgQE/docs/articles/Zure-Offset_ver1.1.md

 ### **Axiom 2 — Asymmetric Updating**

 Observer and world update at different rhythms.
-This rhythm difference is the root of Δ.
+This rhythm difference is the root of $Δ$.

 ### **Axiom 3 — Residual Persistence**

 Mismatch never vanishes.
-Residual Δ always survives as a trace.
+Residual $Δ$ always survives as a trace.

 These axioms jointly define the *Zure Condition*: